 - Under General Settings, select your top-level organization (typically your primary domain) on the left.

 - Scroll down to the Inbound Gateway setting located under the Spam section.
 Hover over the setting and click the Edit button.
 This will open the Inbound gateway screen.

 - Configure the Inbound gateway using the settings below:

 - Gateway IPs

-Add the IP Addresses for KnowBe4.
+Add KnowBe4's IP addresses.
 For the most up-to-date list of our IP addresses, please see this article.